 If your parent’s depression requires medication, many assisted living facilities (ALFs) provide medication management and some also offer skilled nursing care.

 If you notice that your parent is not going out with friends as much as they used to or if they are not going to church or participating in other activities that they used to do it may be that they are becoming more and more isolated at home.
 This is especially true if they live alone.

 Depression may be playing a part of that or it may be that their friends have moved away, they are unable to do the activities they used to enjoy or that it’s simply just too difficult to get out of the house.

-Whatever the issue is – if isolation is becoming a problem – moving to an ALF may help them with that.
-Living in a building with others in your same age group and participating in activities that all can enjoy can help to alleviate those feelings of loneliness.
+Whatever the issue is, if isolation is becoming a problem then moving to an ALF may help them with that.
+Living in a building with others in your same age group and participating in activities that all residents are able to participate in can help to alleviate those feelings of loneliness.

 - Granny Pods

 - Nursing homes (this is normally for elderly with poor health conditions who require 24 hour care)

 You can read more about these housing options in our article on Housing Options For Seniors 55 And Older.